I want to quickly teach you how to host an unprocessed holiday party.

 Day of Your Holiday Party

 Early in the morning, gather all recipes/instructions in one place.
 For me, I always use my own recipes so the only thing I need is my noggin’ and/or my iPad (Did you know that you can open my ebooks in iBooks?
 When the ebook PDF is sent to you, click on it on your iPad and tell it to “open in iBooks.”
-And ps. if you read recipes directly from your iPad, grab a screen protector like mine.)
+And ps. if you read recipes directly from your iPad, be sure to grab a screen protector.
+Splashes are bound to happen.)

 (Click the above image to download the ebook for free.)